 To have a good quality sleep, it is important for the bedroom to be our unwinding zone such it is a suitable place to relax.
 The experts recommend keeping all kinds of technological devices that can disrupt sleep out of the bedroom.
 In addition, it is also advisable not to eat irritating/spicy foods before going to bed.

 Various researchers have found that a good diet is key to achieving a night of good sleep and also for preventing insomnia.
 Some foods have properties that act on the nervous system and stimulate the release of melatonin and serotonin, related to relaxation and better sleep quality.
-Hence, the need to highlight those 10 foods that can help with our sleep.
+Hence, the need to highlight those 10 foods that can help with our sleep because a better night’s sleep will boost our mental health.

 In addition to trying these natural alternatives, we recommend consulting your doctor or nutritionist about the best options for you and your needs.
 If you have a sleep disorder, medical consultation is essential and cannot be replaced with natural remedies.